What should I bring to a Wild One's session?

-What is your behavior policy?
+What is your behaviour policy?

-A good standard of behavior will be expected by everyone, to ensure the safety and well-being of all children and adults on site.
+A good standard of behaviour will be expected by everyone, to ensure the safety and well-being of all children and adults on site.
 As a child led, outdoor group, we have very few rules, but the ones that we do have MUST be followed by ALL attendees, staff and volunteers regardless of age, ability or group, as these rules are in place to ensure the safety of all children and adults.

 What is your cancellation policy for weekly groups?

 We do not cancel for rain or cold weather, we will only cancel a session if there is very high winds, due to the risk of branches falling from trees.
 If we have to cancel a session, we will either try to run an extra session, or offer the next block of six at the price of five (depending on season).